hammal/cbadc/docs/source/tutorials/a_getting_started/plot_c_digital_estimator.rst

 Next, we will load an actual control signal to demonstrate the digital estimator's capabilities.
-To this end, we will use the `sinusodial_simulation.dat` file that was produced in :doc:`./plot_b_simulate_a_control_bounded_adc`.
+To this end, we will use the `sinusoidal_simulation.dat` file that was produced in :doc:`./plot_b_simulate_a_control_bounded_adc`.

 The control signal file is encoded as raw binary data so to unpack it correctly we will use the :func:`cbadc.utilities.read_byte_stream_from_file` and :func:`cbadc.utilities.byte_stream_2_control_signal` functions.

 ..
-GENERATED FROM PYTHON SOURCE LINES 172-179
+GENERATED FROM PYTHON SOURCE LINES 172-180

 .. code-block:: default

     byte_stream = cbadc.utilities.read_byte_stream_from_file(
-        "sinusodial_simulation.dat", M
+        "sinusoidal_simulation.dat", M
     )
     control_signal_sequences = cbadc.utilities.byte_stream_2_control_signal(
         byte_stream, M)